What Happens to My UAE Company if I Stop Trading?

 The Formal Deregistration Process

-The formal process for closing a UAE company varies depending on whether the entity is a Free Zone company or a Mainland company, and which specific authority issued the license.
+The formal process for closing a UAE company varies depending on whether the entity is a Free Zone company or a Mainland company.
 In general terms, the process involves submitting a deregistration application to the relevant authority, providing evidence that all liabilities have been settled, and obtaining a formal cancellation certificate.

 Conclusion

-If you are considering closing or pausing your UAE company, contact Khizr UAE for professional guidance on the correct process.
+If you are considering closing or pausing your UAE company, contact Khizr UAE for professional guidance.

 Email: info@khizruae.com | Phone: 050 428 3999